 Finally, a year later (in June 2011) I got down to making something much more reliable; something that would allow me to easily prototype with the LCD.
 Here are the results.

+The LCD board.
 Left: Top.
 Right: Bottom showing header.

 The LCD spring connector.
 Hand soldered and compared to a pen.

-the veroboard marked for cutting with a Dremel.
+Left: the veroboard marked for cutting with a Dremel.

 Right: parts of the assembly.